HNeukermans/ng2-signalr/README.md

 ```
 ## Configuration
 You can configure Singalr on 2 different levels:
-#### Module level:
+#### 1. Module level:
 The module level, is where you typically provide the default configuration.
-This is were you provide the default hubname, serverurl, and qs (query string parameters).
-When Singalr.connect() method is invoked without parameters, somewhere in your application, it will use this default configuration.
+This is were you pass in the default hubname, serverurl, and qs (query string parameters).
+When, somewhere in your application, Singalr.connect() method is invoked without parameters, it will use this default configuration.
 ```
 import { SignalRModule } from 'ng2-signalr';
 import { SignalRConfiguration } from 'ng2-signalr';